c-rhodes/asm_libs/README.md

 Basic x86 Assembly I/O for Linux

-Contained within io.asm are 3 functions for read/write to and from stdin and stdout.
+Contained within io.asm are functions to read from stdin, and write to stdout.

 example.asm provides an example of how to use these functions.